 Block Periodization Test

-This year, we decided to do two tests: a 4:2 block periodization cycle during the fall for 12 weeks and a 3:1 block periodization cycle during the winter for 12 weeks.
+This year, we did two tests: a 4:2 block periodization cycle during the fall for 12 weeks and a 3:1 block periodization cycle during the winter for 12 weeks.

-4:2 Block Explained: During the fall, we opted to do four weeks of strength training followed by two weeks of calisthenics and cardio-based training.
+4:2 block explained: During the fall, we did four weeks of strength training, followed by two weeks of calisthenics and cardio-based training.
 In 12 weeks, this meant we did eight weeks of strength training and four weeks of PST preparation training.
-We used strength training programs from my Fall/Winter Lift Cycle, then we “rested” from lifting for two weeks with the Classic PST training week, but the beauty of this system is, you can replace that block of training with your favorite strength cycle and then follow it with some of your favorite calisthenics and running workouts.
+We used strength training programs from my fall/winter lift cycle, then we “rested” from lifting for two weeks with the Classic PST training week, but the beauty of this system is, you can replace that block of training with your favorite strength cycle and then follow it with some of your favorite calisthenics and running workouts.

-Lessons Learned: Three weeks of strength followed by one week of deload or calisthenics and cardio focus worked well for all athletes.
-Some of the endurance athletes opted to do more of a classic deload week as their goal was to add more mass because their run and calisthenic scores were already above average.
+Lessons learned: Three weeks of strength followed by one week of deload or calisthenics and cardio focus worked well for all athletes.
+Some of the endurance athletes did more of a classic deload week, as their goal was to add more mass because their run and calisthenics scores were already above average.
 The others did the classic PST week with faster runs and swims and set many personal records, but increased strength was also apparent with the classic lifts of squats, deadlift and bench press as well as weighted pull-ups.

-Who Needs This?
-If you are preparing for the new Army Combat Fitness Test and have historically only done calisthenics and cardio (for the old APFT), you need to try this method of training.
+Who needs this?
+If you are preparing for the new ACFT and have historically only done calisthenics and cardio (for the old Army physical fitness test), you need to try this method of training.
 Or if you are preparing for special ops training pipelines where all the elements of fitness (strength, power, speed, agility, endurance, muscle stamina, flexibility, mobility, grip) need to be highly developed, try 3-4 months of block periodization and maintain your strengths while building up your weaknesses.